-Staff supports the applicant's request to amend the development district standards to provide 53 percent frontage buildout at the build-to-line because the subject property is adjacent to both Fraternity Row and the Old Town College Park Historic District in a more traditional 'campus-like' rather than 'urban setting.'
+The Planning Board supports the applicant's request to amend the development district standards to provide 53 percent frontage buildout at the build-to-line because the subject property is adjacent to both Fraternity Row and the Old Town College Park Historic District in a more traditional 'campus-like' rather than 'urban setting.'
 The design of the building and its location along with the amenities in the semi-public space will create a very active and pedestrian-friendly street frontage zone.
-The Urban Design Section recommends approval of this amendment.
+The Planning Board approved this amendment.